phpreboot/website/contribution-guide.md

 **Adding further articles**

 If you are adding new articles after few days, you first need to update.
-Run following commands
+Run following commands:

 ```bash
 git checkout master